 Protecting yourself from the lottery ticket scam is a rather easy task.

 Don’t trust individuals pushing a supposedly winning lottery ticket.
 They will tell you tragic stories about being in debt, having family emergencies or other problems standing in the way of claiming the prize.
-These people are good actors and their performance can be really convincing.
+These people are good actors, and their performance can be compelling.
 Don’t fall for the scam, even if the “jackpot” ticket is being offered to you at a rather low price.

 Depending on the victim’s mentality and the skills of the scammer, this simple rip-off attempt can lead to the loss of thousands of dollars.
 You may think that such scams aren’t common, but the truth is quite different.